 AT1 capital consists of preference shares and innovative/hybrid Tier 1 securities.
 None of the instruments we issued before 1 January 2014 fully meet the CRD IV AT1 capital rules, which apply from that date.
 These instruments will be phased out by CRD IV rules which restrict their recognition as capital.
-The £750m and £800m Perpetual Capital Securities we issued since then fully meet the CRD IV AT1 capital rules.
+The £750m Fixed Rate Reset Perpetual Additional Tier 1 Capital Securities (net of issuance costs) and the £800m Perpetual Capital Securities we issued since then fully meet the CRD IV AT1 capital rules.